neptunelabs/fsi-pages-samples/samples/travel/README.md

 ## Chapters

-For this demo, we've added chapters to the catalog.
-You can see them by clicking on the **Table Of Contents** button in the menu bar:
+For this demo, we've added chapters to the catalogue.
+You can view them by clicking on the **Table of Contents** button in the menu bar:

 ![Config Image](readme-chapters.png)

-They are added by activating the plugin by adding it as a plugin parameter: `plugins='resize,fullScreen,chapters'` and by adding the following to the `<fsi-pages>` tag:
+They are added by enabling the plugin by adding it as a plugin parameter: `plugins='resize,fullScreen,chapters'` and adding the following to the `<fsi-pages>` tag:

 ```html
 <!-- the code below provides the data for the "chapters" plug-in -->